MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-available-in-analytics.md

 > [!NOTE]
-> Analytics doesn't support reporting on plain text and HTML fields at this time.
+> Analytics doesn't support reporting on plain text and HTML fields.

-As more data types come online, we will update this page.
-Look for announcements on the [Microsoft DevOps Blog](https://devblogs.microsoft.com/devops/).

 ## Try this next